CEITECmagnonics/SpinWaveToolkit/CONTRIBUTING.md

 - When possible, apply the [PEP8] style to your scripts.
 The [black] package might simplify your effort (there is an [extension](https://black.readthedocs.io/en/stable/integrations/editors.html) for PyCharm and other IDEs) - its use is mandatory on the module file(s).
 Examples and other scripts rely mostly on your feeling for nice code.
 - For docstrings (i.e. `"""block comments"""` in modules, classes, and function descriptions), apply the [Numpy docstring style](https://numpydoc.readthedocs.io/en/latest/format.html).
 > [!NOTE]
-> JKL: I'm not sure if [black] also helps with this or not.
-I will update this when I find out.
->
-> JKL update: No, [black] does not do anything with docstrings. (this note will be removed soon)
+> [black] does not change the docstrings, apart from too long lines.
 - Use [pylint] for checking code errors and formatting issues (best if rated 10/10).
 - Use [pytest] to check the functionality of the module.